flapdragon/take-note/README.md

 1. Since this app takes in user input, and especially since it is publicly available without any authentication whatsoever in its current state, protections for SQLi and XSS need to be implemented, using libraries like dompurify.

-2. Would certainly add a speech to text option for data entry for those that find that easier to work with.
+2. Add a speech to text option for data entry for those that find that easier to work with.

-3. Would add location services and data.
+3. Add location services and data.

-4. The styling could use some work.
+4. The styling needs further work.
 In particular the page titles and the create and edit forms.

+5. Sorting by note body, client, date.